225,489+ Shopify dropshippers are using Debutify. What about you?

 Social media is a great way to make your eCommerce brand known to a wide group of people in a very efficient manner.
-It’s no wonder that the likes of Facebook, Instagram and Twitter take up a significant portion of marketing budgets.
+It’s no wonder that the likes of Facebook, Instagram, and Twitter take up a significant portion of marketing budgets.

 However, a large majority of online stores use any or a combination of these social media platforms as part of their marketing strategy because of their large number of users.
 Other platforms that host a significantly smaller number of subscribers are usually left by the wayside.
+Enter Pinterest.

-The social media platform has been slowly gaining traction and is now in the top 5 social medium.
+The social media platform has been slowly gaining traction and is now in the top 5 social media.
 The platform has over 335 million active users.
 This pales in comparison to Facebook’s 2.5 billion users.

-Read on to find out how to use Pinterest marketing for eCommerce store to grow your Shopify outlet.
+Nevertheless, Pinterest marketing is garnering a certain appeal among eCommerce brand marketers.
+Read on to find out how to use Pinterest marketing for an eCommerce store to grow your Shopify outlet.

-With other brands focusing on tapping into the large market bases on Facebook, Instagram or YouTube, it makes smart business sense to turn your focus onto a significantly large and untapped market.
+With other brands focusing on tapping into the large market bases on Facebook, Instagram, or YouTube, it makes smart business sense to turn your focus onto a significantly large and untapped market.

 Pinterest marketing provides you with an opportunity to get your Shopify store brand in front of a multitude of people that don’t have to wade through a large number of other brands.

 What is particularly unique about Pinterest is the fact it influences around 70 to 80 percent of women’s consumer spending.